okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/overview-and-considerations/adding-basic-auth/index.md

 The Glitch projects do not have any authorization or body parsing code by default.
 To include this content:

-* Add the Body Parser and Basic Auth npm packages to your Glich project
+* Add the Body Parser and Basic Auth `npm` packages to your Glich project
 * Add the code snippet below

-To add the npm packages:
+To add the `npm` packages:

 1. Click on the package.json file in the left-hand project menu.
-2. From the “Add Package” drop-down, search for “express-basic-auth" and "body-parser" packages.
+2. From the “Add Package” drop-down, search for `express-basic-auth` and `body-parser` packages.
 3. Click each package to add to your project.

 After including the packages, include the following code snippet in your project.